UjjwalxD/Winkle-Bot/Privacy Policy.md

 # What does it store?

-Server IDs for server data (prefixes, settings, autorole, welcome, logging, vcrole, antinuke).
+Server IDs for server data

-User IDs to keep a record of afk, warn, mute.
+User IDs to keep a record of afk.

-Few parts of message content for logging system.
+Few parts of message content for prefix system

 Our bot only gathers personally identifiable data through commands run using the bot.
-This information helps us provide a better user experience for all Flantic's users.
+This information helps us provide a better user experience for all winkle's users.

 The information we collect when you vote for Flantic on the third-party website Discord bot list